IBM-Cloud/docs/services/IoT/devices/libraries/python.md

 ### Increasing the QoS level for an event

-You can increase the [quality of service(QoS) level](../../reference/mqtt/mqtt.html#qos-levels) for events that are published.
-Events with a higher QoS level than zero might take longer to publish, due to the extra confirmation receipt information that is included.
+You can increase the [quality of service(QoS) level](../../reference/mqtt/index.html#qos-levels) for events that are published.
+Events that have a higher QoS level than `0` can take longer to publish because of the extra confirmation receipt information that is included.

-**Note:** The Quickstart flow mode only supports a QoS level of zero.
+**Note:** The Quickstart flow mode supports only a QoS level of `0`.

 ```
 client.connect()